cneralich/tfe-tfc-migration-tool/README.md

 ```

 ### NOTES
 This migration utility leverages the [Terraform Cloud/Enterprise API](https://www.terraform.io/docs/cloud/api/index.html) and the [terrasnek](https://github.com/dahlke/terrasnek) Python Client for interacting with it.
 For security reasons, there are certain sensitive values that cannot be extracted (ex.
-Sensitive Variables and SSH Keys), so those will need to be readded after the migration is complete (the Keys will, however, be migrated).
+Sensitive Variables and SSH Keys), so those will need to be re-added after the migration is complete (the Keys will, however, be migrated).